permguard/permguard/README.md

 **Permguard** is an Open Source Zero-Trust Auth* Provider for cloud-native, edge, and multi-tenant apps, decoupled from application code and leveraging `Policy-as-Code` for centralized, scalable permission management.

-As a `PermGuard administrator`, you can create multiple accounts and manage multiple repositories within each account.
+As a `PermGuard administrator`, you can create multiple applications and manage multiple repositories within each application.

 Simply define your schema's `resources` within your repository and create customized access control policies.
 Resources are organized into schema namespaces.